Perugolate/RareFold/README.md

 Structure prediction and design of proteins with noncanonical amino acids.

 **RareFold** predicts single-chain protein structures containing noncanonical amino acids and enables the design of novel peptide binders through the EvoBindRare framework. \
-**EvoBindRare** designs both linear and cyclic binders directly from a protein target sequence—no prior knowledge of binding sites is required (though optional).
-This allows rapid, flexible design of binders with expanded chemical diversity.
+**EvoBindRare** designs both linear and cyclic binders directly from a protein target sequence—no prior knowledge of binding sites is required (though optional).The framework enables rapid and flexible design with expanded chemical diversity through the incorporation of noncanonical amino acids.
+EvoBindRare has been experimentally validated for both linear and cyclic designs, achieving high-affinity binding in each case.

+[Read more here]:(link)

 <img src="./RareFold.svg"/>